openstack/governance/resolutions/20180307-trademark-program-test-location.rst

 .. note:: No overarching direction is provided here on what tooling must be
-          used in the tests but it is generally expected that the tooling should be aggreed by the people who are reviewing the code.
+          used in the tests but it is generally expected that the tooling should be agreed by the people who are reviewing the code.
 If a project wants to use tooling other than the core tempest libraries (e.g., gabbi_) they should prefer a project specific plugin and be aware that their choice of tooling may limit the ability for